TritonDataCenter/sdcadm/docs/index.md

 # sdcadm

-`sdcadm` is a the tool intended for managing SDC config, core services and instances.
+`sdcadm` is a tool intended for managing SDC config, core services and instances.
 I.e. It is responsible for setting up, upgrading, creating optional instances (e.g. cloudapi), making services HA, etc.